WebAssembly/spec/md-proto/WebAssembly.md

 return values are the values of its operands.

 **Validation**:
- - [Pop] a type from the type stack.
-[Merge] it with with the type of the control flow type stack at entry at depth zero.
+ - [Merge] the [forwarding control-flow type] into the the control-flow type of the control-flow stack entry at depth zero.

 #### Unreachable